jzxyouok/DongTalks/How to Read a Book, v5.0/How to Read a Book, v5.0.md

-How can you learn the most from a book — or any other piece of writing — when you're readingfor information, rather than for pleasure?
+How can you learn the most from a book — or any other piece of writing — when you're reading for information, rather than for pleasure?

 It’s satisfying to start at the beginning and read straight through to the end.
 Some books, such asnovels, have to be read this way, since a basic principle of fiction is to hold the reader insuspense.
 Your whole purpose in reading fiction is to follow the writer’s lead, allowing him orher to spin a story bit by bit.